A home is where your story begins.

 Larger assets will grow more quickly than smaller assets such as mutual funds, even when the rate of appreciation is the same.
 In addition, because part of your mortgage payment goes to pay down what you owe each month, the effects of leverage are enhanced.

-If you're careful and prudent when it comes to buying and owning a home, future financial security can be notable.
+If you're careful when it comes to buying and owning a home, future financial security can be notable.
 By making your home's mortgage payments on time, you steadily build equity over the long term.
 The equity you'll have in your home will be the cash value you'll be able to pull from that home.
-In addition, your home also may appreciate in value over time, giving you even more equity.
+Your home may also appreciate in value over time, giving you even more equity.

 When your landlord raises your rent by 5%, the entire payment goes up by 5%.
 A fixed rate mortgage payment does not change, except for a small portion of the payment – the real estate taxes and insurance.
 This means that the mortgage payment goes up much slower than rent and thus provides protection against inflation.